Introduction

 - Non-graduates are those whose highest qualification is below undergraduate level, i.e. National Qualification Framework Level 5 or below (see methodology note for more details).

 All earnings data in this publication are calculated for full-time workers only and are rounded to the nearest £500.
-Difference between groups (such as the graduate premium) are calculated from unrounded data.
+Differences between groups or across years are calculated from unrounded data.

 Information on part-time employment patterns for graduates and non-graduates are also included.
-For these groups, part-time workers’ employment outcomes are broken down by age group and gender.
+For these groups, part-time workers’ employment outcomes are broken down by age group and sex.

 Caveats